 D. were unwilling to issue the long-term loans required by agrarian interests

-E. were too willing to lend credit widely
+E. were too willing to lend credit wisely

 The use of the word ‘suggests’ tells us that this is an inference question.
 We might have to read between the lines to get to the answer to this question.
 Also, it is highly recommended that you draw a conclusion yourself before you look at the answer options.

-The last lines of the passage discusses the opposition to banks in the South, saying “here, the overwhelmingly agrarian nature of the economy generated outright opposition to banks, which were seen as monopolistic institutions controlled by an elite group of planters.”
+The last lines of the passage discuss the opposition to banks in the South, saying, “here, the overwhelmingly agrarian nature of the economy generated outright opposition to banks, which were seen as monopolistic institutions controlled by an elite group of planters.”

 This means that the perception in the South, which was a primarily agrarian economy, was that banks were controlled by only a specific group of planters.
 The only conclusion that can be drawn from this idea is that the opposition to the banks stemmed due to the perception that banks might cater to this small group and not help the majority.

 Doesn’t this help us narrow down to option A?
 While B was just the opposite of the anticipated answer, C, D, and E are irrelevant to the opposition to banks in the South.